 - style-widgets.css - widget styles

-- oldie.css - styles file for older browsers
+- oldie.css - styles (before v6.4) file for older browsers

 - header.php - HTML header code, loads CSS files, JS scripts, page header: menu, logo, search box, slider

-- footer.php - website's footer code and widgets on the bottom of the website
+- footer.php - website's footer code, widgets on the bottom of the website and some JS scripts

 - page.php - main file responsible for displaying page data (name, content, images, files, etc.)